Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the non-local case

+The following straightforward fact, whose main purpose is clarifying the definition above, shows that an orientation can only arise if the entanglement relation is an undirected graph (in which case it corresponds to the usual notion of orientation for an undirected graph). \begin{fact} An orientation is possible if and only if the entanglement relation is symmetric and irreflexive. \end{fact}

-We begin by proving Fact~\ref{fact:orientation-must-be-directed}, which shows that an orientation can only arise if the entanglement relation is symmetric and irreflexive. \begin{proof}[Proof of Fact~\ref{fact:orientation-must-be-directed}] Let us first clarify an edge case concerning the first item in the definition of orientations: when $A = B$, then we count the conditions $A \to B$ and $B \to A$ as two conditions, so it cannot be the case that exactly one of them holds.
+\begin{proof}[Proof of Fact~\ref{fact:orientation-must-be-directed}] Let us first clarify an edge case concerning the first item in the definition of orientations: when $A = B$, then we count the conditions $A \to B$ and $B \to A$ as two conditions, so it cannot be the case that exactly one of them holds.
 In particular, if there is an orientation, then the entanglement relation must be irreflexive, i.e.~we cannot have self-entanglement $A\hgraph A$.

 Let us now prove symmetry.
 Toward a contradiction, suppose that we would have $A \hgraph B$ but not $B \hgraph A$.
 Then an orientation would be impossible, since the first item would require one of the conditions $A \to B$ or $B \to A$ to be true, while the second item would require none to be true. \end{proof}